Standard Model Theory for the FCC-ee Tera-Z stage: Direct calculation of multiloop integrals in with the four-dimensional regularization/renormalization approach (FDR)

 To our knowledge, a direct correspondence between FDR and DReg integrals cannot be found beyond one loop.
-This is probably due to the absence of counterterms in the FDR approach.
+This is probably because of the absence of counterterms in the FDR approach.
 The equivalence between DReg and FDR is restored only once all parts of the calculation are collected together to produce physical predictions.